Developer Products

 To access developer product analytics:

-1. Go to Creations and select an experience.
+1. Go to Creations and select a game.

 3. Select the Analytics tab.